nedzadalibegovic/fhmz-api/README.md

 | `/cities/` | `GET` |
 | `/cities/{city_name}` | `GET` |

-You can also send an `OPTIONS` request to the API to see supported methods.

 ## How can I host it myself?
-You need Node.js, MongoDB and two environment variables:

-    # MongoDB cluster
-    MONGO=mongodb+srv://<username>:<password>@<server>
-    # MongoDB database name (collection will be named 'forecasts')
-    DB_NAME=example

-You need to populate the database first with:
+You need Node.js, MongoDB and two environment variables (check the `.env_sample` file), if everything is set up properly, populate the database first with:

-    node fetch_data.js

-And then you can run the API using:
+    npm run fetch

+For running in a dev environment, you can use:

+    npm run dev

+For running in a production environment, you can use:

     npm start

+Check `package.json` to see how `npm run dev` and `npm start` differ.